openstack/openstack-manuals/doc/admin-guide-cloud/source/blockstorage-manage-volumes.rst

 ==============

-The default OpenStack Block Storage service implementation is an iSCSI solution that uses Logical Volume Manager (LVM) for Linux.
+The default OpenStack Block Storage service implementation is an iSCSI solution that uses :term:`Logical Volume Manager (LVM)` for Linux.

 .. note::